GymMaster App FAQs

-If you do Suna Pilates twice a week you will quickly start to feel and then see the difference, but the more you do - the faster the results!
+If you do Suna Pilates twice a week you will quickly start to feel and then see the difference, but the more Pilates workouts you do - the faster the results!

-Pilates is done with no footwear so you may either wear socks through your workout or bare feet.
-Wear something comfortable that you are able to stretch you body out in so nothing too tight or restricting.
+Pilates is done with no footwear so you may either wear socks or bare feet.
+Wear something comfortable that you are able to stretch you body out in, so nothing too tight or restricting.

 Suna Pilates is great if you want a cardio workout because one of the key things we focus on is your breathing.

-The body doesn't continue to learn after 45 minutes - why do an hour or more when 45 will give you the same result?
-Longer than 45 minutes of doing what we do can overload muscle groups and lead to training incorrect muscular sequencing patterns.
-For those who are time-conscious, we have bootcamp style classes that are designed to deliver an equivalent workout in 30 minutes.
+The body doesn't continue to learn after 40 minutes - why do an hour or more when 40 will give you the same result?
+Longer than 40 minutes of doing what we do can overload muscle groups and lead to training incorrect muscular sequencing patterns.
+This also gives us time to fully clean the studio between classes.

 Improving your posture is one of the best ways to prepare for getting pregnant to limit issues with pregnancy and childbirth.
 We have many clients and trainers who do Pilates in our classes throughout their pregnancies with great results and we cater to all levels in our sessions.
 We have been teaching pregnant mums since opening in 2000 without issue.
 If you have any concerns please get in touch - we are really happy to talk!

 Lying on your back is not a problem for normal pregnancies.
 What is discouraged is lying on your back resisting a weight from above with the legs, as it puts a lot of pressure on the pelvis.
 At Suna Pilates we only use resistance springs, not weights so this is not an issue.

 When starting anything new during pregnancy, we believe it is best to start after 12 weeks, as long as your LMC has classified your pregnancy as low risk.
-So, the best thing to do is book your Suna Intro session first so you can see how it feels, and talk to the trainer who can recommend classes to suit.
+So, the best thing to do is talk to the trainer who can recommend classes to suit.